js-ts/kserve/docs/samples/storage/s3/README.md

 # Predict on a InferenceService with saved model on S3
 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
+1. Your ~/.kube/config should point to a cluster with [Kserve installed](https://github.com/kserve/kserve/#install-kserve).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 3. Your cluster's Istio Egresss gateway must [allow accessing S3 Storage](https://knative.dev/docs/serving/outbound-network-access/)

 ## Create S3 Secret and attach to Service Account
-Create a secret with your [S3 user credential](https://console.aws.amazon.com/iam/home#/users), `KFServing` reads the secret annotations to inject the S3 environment variables on storage initializer or model agent to download the models from S3 storage.
+Create a secret with your [S3 user credential](https://console.aws.amazon.com/iam/home#/users), `Kserve` reads the secret annotations to inject the S3 environment variables on storage initializer or model agent to download the models from S3 storage.
 ```yaml
 apiVersion: v1